 In October 2016, Living Streets Alliance (LSA) was awarded a grant from Voices for Healthy Kids, a joint initiative of the American Heart Association and the Robert Wood Johnson Foundation, to pursue a robust and equitable Complete Streets policy in Tucson.
 Voices for Health Kids supports policy changes to help children grow up healthy in their communities.
 Complete Streets initiatives are among their priority areas to create safe, accessible, and connected neighborhoods that improve people’s quality of life.

 LSA’s approach is focused on developing a Complete Streets policy in the City of Tucson, ensuring that all future road construction and reconstruction projects create a complete network that is safe and convenient for all people using all modes of transportation.
-LSA and community partners plan to bring a Complete Streets policy before the City of Tucson Mayor and Council in the spring of 2018.
+LSA and community partners plan to bring a Complete Streets policy before the City of Tucson Mayor and Council in the fall of 2018.
 The process is guided by a diverse group of stakeholders to ensure equitable implementation.
 When adopted by City of Tucson Mayor & Council, it will enhance the safety, mobility, and quality of life of Tucsonans.

 What are Complete Streets?